huciupaul/Capstone-AI-Group-2/README.md

 During encoding, the model is loaded and the data is batched according to the preset `batch_size` and `n_batches`.
 Subsequently, the data is forward passed through the loaded encoder and the encoded data is saved to a HDF5 file.

-The decoding is the reverse process of encoding, which loads the pre-trained model, takes the encoded data, batches it, and decodes it to the original dimension and shape.
-Finally, the decoded dataset is saved to another HDF5 file for visualization.
+The decoding is the reverse process of encoding, which loads the pre-trained model, takes the encoded data, batches it, decodes it to the original dimension and saves it.
+Both encoded and decoded data are saved in an unbatched format for general use.

 ### Usage for CAE
 Run the files as follows according to the intended process.